mycobactopia-org/MTBseq-nf/README.md

 They should follow the pattern `SAMPLE_R1.fastq.gz`

+OBS: Please don't use the `_` character on sample names.

 - [ ] 5.
 To run the pipeline, make sure you have `conda` installed.
 Moreover, if you don't already have `nextflow` installed, you can use the following commands to install it

 ```shell